TheApeMachine/animal/readme.md

 4. Create an API key
 5. Create a service account (Make sure to use the JSON option)
 6. Download the JSON for your service account
-7. Set you environment variable GOOGLE_APPLICATION_CREDENTIALS to point to the downloaded JSON file
+7. Set your environment variable GOOGLE_APPLICATION_CREDENTIALS to point to the downloaded JSON file

 You should be ready to go now.